jbeck018/howlerops/backend-go/SECURITY_EXECUTIVE_SUMMARY.md

 ## Summary

-The comprehensive security audit of the SQL Studio RBAC implementation has been completed successfully.
+The comprehensive security audit of the Howlerops RBAC implementation has been completed successfully.
 The system demonstrates strong security fundamentals with proper permission enforcement, input validation, and audit logging.

 ## Key Findings